modal-labs/browserman/README.md

 **Disclaimer** Browserman was built during a @modal-labs internal hackathon, and the code has not been cleaned up yet.

+# Issues
+- DoorDash demo is broken because of Cloudflare Captches.
+To fix Shariq tried:
+  - playwright_stealth
+  - Different cloud regions
+  - Different user agents, HTTP headers, and timezones in new_context()
+  - But none of these worked.

 # Setup cookies
 - `modal deploy app.py`
 - Set up Chrome Extension